 When used to treat insomnia in adults:

-50 to 100mg daily
+- 50 to 100mg daily

-Initial dosage: 50mg every 12 hours.
+- Initial dosage: 50mg every 12 hours.

-Maintenance dosage: 75 to 400mg per day split into doses every 6 to 12 hours.
+- Maintenance dosage: 75 to 400mg per day split into doses every 6 to 12 hours.

-Trazodone can also be used to assist with withdrawal from alcohol and cocaine:
+Assist with withdrawal from alcohol and cocaine:

-Alcohol – 100 to 60mg in split doses.
+- Alcohol – 100 to 60mg in split doses.

-Cocaine – 150 to 200mg once daily.
+- Cocaine – 150 to 200mg once daily.

 Common Side Effects Associated with Trazodone